PDF link to The Well Trodden Road:

 “when what is most precious to you is dead, only then can He come and raise you to life”

 It is not until we decide to die to what seems to be life in our eyes, that we can be raised to what is life in His eyes.
 The sin, the emotional hang-ups, the blaming of others for our own state of being, must die and be buried, rolling the stone in front of the tomb and portal of our past.
 It is only when we have laid to rest our most precious life and come to Him in tears and brokenness, with the humility of a child, that He declares, “COME FORTH”.
-Only the Post By of Life, can raise up a new life from one that has been eaten away at, rotting and stinking.
+Only the Author of Life, can raise up a new life from one that has been eaten away at, rotting and stinking.
 Our old decaying life – the past, is now raised to new life – the future.
 He raises us up out of the ash heap and places our feet upon a rock.
 The Master of Life raises our life, so others can believe He is the resurrection and the life (Ezekiel 37:6 and John 11:42).

 The seed must be buried to bring forth new life – new life must come forth to bear fruit.
 There is no fruit without first dying.
 What if the only thing that is keeping someone in your life from believing in the Resurrection and the Life, is your own inability to die and bury your own self.
 How can other’s see the esteem and resurrection power of the Most High, if we are not putting ourselves into a place to be resurrected?
 Our own death to self could mean the resurrection life of someone else.
 This is the true meaning of laying one’s life down for a friend.